 Southern Pea Salad is one of the most simple yet deliciously flavorful salads you’ll sink your teeth into this season.
 It is packed with organic green peas, carrots, celery, Colby-Jack Cheese, ham, crisp bacon, hardboiled eggs, crunchy sweet pickles, and red onions dressed in a creamy dressing made from a mayo base.

-If you have ever been invited to a Holiday dinner, BBQ, or Potluck South of the Dixon line, chances are you have noticed this classic Southern Salad sitting on the tables waiting for passings guest to dig in.
+If you have ever been invited to a Holiday dinner, BBQ, or Potluck South of the Dixon line, chances are you have noticed this classic Southern Salad sitting on the tables waiting for passings guests to dig in.
 If you love peas, you won’t be able to resist this fantastic Southern concoction for very long.
 It’s just that damn good, maybe even better.

 It has been suggested, that the modern version or spin-off of Southern Pea Salad originates from the Iconic 1950s Southern Sevan Layer Salad that featured peas as the main ingredient in layered salad consisting of a mixture of green peas, iceberg lettuce, tomatoes, cucumbers, onions, hard-boiled eggs, sharp cheddar cheese, and bacon pieces.
 The Layered salad is then topped with a mayonnaise-based dressing, and sour cream is added.

 I like both ideas for this salad and have seen the original at some of our church potlucks and never thought much of it being the inspiration for the Southern Pea Salad.
 How in the heck did I miss that over the years?
 I mean minus a few ingredients such as lettuce, cucumbers, and tomatoes, it’s the same.
 Have you had Sevan Layer Salad?
 Which do you prefer that or the Southern Pea Salad?
 Or do you enjoy both Southern dishes?

 I have been in love with the combination of ingredients in this fantastic Southern Pea Salad since I was a small child, how can you not love a tasty mixture of organic green peas, carrots, celery, Colby-Jack Cheese, ham, crisp bacon, hardboiled eggs, crunchy sweet pickles, and red onions dressed in a creamy dressing made from a mayo base?
 So GOOD!
 You can’t just have a small spoon of this; it just isn’t in the cards after the first bite.